goldenskygiang/COMP2020-P2-RISCV/documentation.md

 Handling for SLT, SLL, SRA is written in the later part of this document.

 ### I-type format

+I-type is different from R-type that the value of the rs2 register is replaced by a 32-bit sign-extended immediate value:

+R[rd] = R[rs1] INSN sign_extend(imm)

+For that reason, a MUX is put next to the xB register read port, with 2 inputs: the value of the register xB and the immediate value.
+The selector bit is the OR of is_S and is_IL signal from the Controller.
+It means that if the instruction is either S-type or IL-type, the value B of the ALU will use the immediate value (since both formats replace R[rs2] with imm).

 ### S-type format